dnieal/lab-4-pkg/geometrydemo/README.md

-# Foobar
+# Geometry

-Foobar is a Python library for dealing with ome geometric tasks.
+Geometry is a Python library for dealing with some geometric tasks.

 ## Installation